vibhav950/SuperAlgos/README.md

 # SuperAlgos

-Documenting my journey of learning super-optimized algorithms.
+Miscellaneous utilities or algorithms optimized to the teeth.

-**Note:** All instances of code snippets, algorithms, or ideas employed in these implementations have been sourced from the public domain, and I have cited them in the respective files.
+**Note:** All instances of code snippets, algorithms, or ideas employed in these implementations have been sourced from the public domain, and I have cited them in their respective files.

 ## Current catalogue